|

 name is associated with the genus, Torreya, which a

-genus of pines including about six species.
+genus including about six species.
 The California

 nutmeg, Torreya californica, is named for him.